rudolph-ito/chily-games/references.md

 ...

-She touched one of the *cyvasse* pieces, the heavy horse.
+She touched one of the cyvasse pieces, the heavy horse.

 ...

-Still, this was no harmless game of *cyvasse*.
+Still, this was no harmless game of cyvasse.

 ...

-Her father plucked up a *cyvasse* piece.
+Her father plucked up a cyvasse piece.
 "I must know how you learned that Quentyn was abroad.
 Your brother went with Cletus Yronwood, Master Kedry, and three of Lord Yronwood's best young knights on a long and perilous voyage, with an uncertain welcome at its end.
 He has gone to bring us back out hearts desire."

 She narrowed her eyes.
 "What is our hearts desire?"